 Diagram of a section of the head of the femur of a sheep, showing a deep trochanteric fossa.
-If this fossa were filled with spongy tissue (as true neck is to attach itself below, where it becomes thin, as a tangent to the inside of the cylinder of the shaft; and also that it may be tolerably well pronounced in a subject six or eight years of age.
+If this fossa were filled with spongy tissue (as

-In examining a number of preparations lately made by my friend Dr. Dwight, I am satisfied that the tendency of what I have called the into papery plates, radiating downward from a point near the lesser trochanter.
+In examining a number of preparations lately made by my friend Dr. Dwight, I am satisfied that the tendency of what I have called the

 Weakened in this way both by its own tenuity and by its slender union to the trochanteric ridge, the true neck has great practical interest for the surgeon.
-Even the adult femur is generally defective in construction at this point; and here occurs the most common form of fracture, - namely, the posterior impacted fracture of the base of the neck.
+Even the adult femur is generally defective in construction at this point; and here occurs the most common form of fracture,-namely, the posterior impacted fracture of the base of the neck.